AndresTorres7/Bsc-thesis-Speciation-in-the-Andes/README.md

-Here I uploaded all the R scripts I used for my undergraduate thesis.
+Here I uploaded some of the R scripts I used for my undergraduate thesis.